jasontaylordev/CleanArchitecture/README.md

 * `--project src/Infrastructure` (optional if in this folder)
 * `--startup-project src/WebUI`
-* `--output-dir Persistence/Migrations`
+* `--output-dir Data/Migrations`

 For example, to add a new migration from the root folder:

- `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\WebUI --output-dir Persistence\Migrations`
+ `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\WebUI --output-dir Data\Migrations`

 ## Versions
 The main branch is now on .NET 8.0.
 The following previous versions are available: